-Dispute Codes OPR-DR, OPRM-DR
+Dispute Codes OPR-DR, MNR-DR, FFL

-This matter proceeded by way of an ex parte Direct Request Proceeding pursuant to section 55(4) of the Residential Tenancy Act (the "Act") and dealt with an Application for Dispute Resolution filed by the Landlord for an order of possession and a monetary order based on unpaid rent, and an order granting recovery of the filing fee.
+This matter proceeded by way of an ex parte Direct Request Proceeding pursuant to section 55(4) of the Residential Tenancy Act (the "Act") and dealt with an Application for Dispute Resolution filed by the applicant for an order of possession and a monetary order for unpaid rent and to recover the filing fee.

-In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
-If the landlord cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.
+In an ex parte Direct Request Proceeding, the onus is on the applicant to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
+If the applicant cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.

 Policy Guideline #39 provides direction to landlords making an application for dispute resolution through the Direct Request process.
-It confirms that a landlord must provide copies of documents showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.
+It confirms that a landlord must provide copies of certain documents, including those showing changes to the tenancy agreement or tenancy, such as rent increases, or changes to parties or their agents.

-I have reviewed all documentary evidence and I find that the landlord's name on the tenancy agreement does not match the Landlord's name on the Application for Dispute Resolution.
-There is also no evidence or documentation showing that the Applicant is the owner of the rental property or is otherwise entitled to any orders that may result from this application.
+I have reviewed the documentary evidence and I find that the landlord's name on the tenancy agreement (an individual person, J.B.) does not match the name provided on the application (a numbered company).
+The agent named in the application appears to be an agent of the numbered company.
+There is also no evidence or documentation showing that the numbered company is the owner of the rental property or is otherwise entitled to any orders that may result from this application.